Gombe APC stakeholders pass vote of confidence on Gov Yahaya

-Stakeholders of the All Progressives Congress (APC), in Gombe State, on Saturday, passed a vote of confidence on Gov. Inuwa Yahaya, for his style of leadership in the past two years.
+Stakeholders of the All Progressives Congress (APC), in Gombe State, on Saturday, passed a vote of confidence on Governor Inuwa Yahaya, for his style of leadership in the past two years.

 This is contained in a communique issued at the end of the stakeholders’ meeting of the Gombe South Senatorial District, in Kaltungo town, Kaltungo Local Government Area of the state.